MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 # R Server Installation for Linux Systems

 This article explains how to install Microsoft R Server on a standalone Linux server.
-The newest version, Microsoft R Server 2016 (build 8.0.5), is recommended because it includes an updated installer that deploys R Server in fewer steps.
+The newest version, Microsoft R Server 2016 (version 8.0.5), is recommended because it includes an updated installer that deploys R Server in fewer steps.
 The updated installer includes a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most of its dependencies built into the package.

 You can install major versions of R Server side-by-side on Linux, but not minor versions.
 Specifically, if you already installed Microsoft R Server 8.0, you must uninstall it before using Microsoft R Server 2016 (build 8.0.5).
 Additionally, if you want to replace 7.4 with 8.0.5 rather than run both side-by-side, you should uninstall the older distribution before installing the new version (there is no in-place upgrade).
 See [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.